Hurricane Idalia makes landfall on Florida’s west coast as a dangerous Category 3 storm

 CEDAR KEY, Fla.
-(AP) — Hurricane Idalia has made landfall on Florida’s west coast as a dangerous Category 3 storm on Wednesday and threatens to unleash life-threatening storm surges and rainfall.
+(AP) — Hurricane Idalia made landfall on Florida’s west coast as a catastrophic Category 3 storm on Wednesday and unleashed life-threatening storm surges and rainfall across an area that has never before received such pummeling.

+More than 230,000 customers were without electricity as trees snapped by strong winds brought down power lines and rushing water covered streets.
+Along the coast, some homes were submerged to near their rooftops and structures crumpled.
+As the eye moved inland, destructive winds shredded signs and sent sheet metal flying.

+“We have multiple trees down, debris in the roads, do not come,” posted the fire and rescue department in Cedar Key, where a tide gauge measured the storm surge at 6.8 feet (2 meters), submerging most of hte downtown.

 Idalia came ashore in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
-The result could be a big blow to a state still dealing with lingering damage from last year’s Hurricane Ian.

-The National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend.

-CEDAR KEY, Fla.
-(AP) — Hurricane Idalia steamed toward Florida’s Big Bend region as a dangerous Category 4 storm Wednesday morning, threatening deadly storm surges and destructive winds in an area not accustomed to such pummeling.
+It made landfall near Keaton Beach at 7:45 a.m. as a high-end Category 3 hurricane with maximum sustained winds near 125 mph (205 kph).
+More than an hour later, it remained a Category 2 hurricane with top winds of 110 mph (175 mph), and it was expected to remain a hurricane while crossing Florida and Georgia before punishing the Carolinas as a tropical storm.

-Florida residents living in vulnerable coastal areas were ordered to pack up and leave as Idalia gained strength in the warm waters of the Gulf of Mexico.
-And those who didn’t were warned to find a safe place while the storm moves through.
+The hurricane turned streets into rivers in Tampa and swamped the Florida Capital, where power went out well before the center of the storm arrived.
+Tallahassee Mayor John Dailey urged everyone to shelter in place — it was too late to risk going outside.
+Florida residents living in vulnerable coastal areas had been ordered to pack up and leave as Idalia gained strength in the warm waters of the Gulf of Mexico.

 “Don’t put your life at risk by doing anything dumb at this point,” Gov. Ron DeSantis said at a news conference Wednesday morning.
 “This thing’s powerful.
 If you’re inside, just hunker down until it gets past you.”

-Idalia was projected to come ashore with sustained winds of at least 130 mph (209 kph) in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
-Storm surge could rise as high as 15 feet (4.5 meters) in some places.
+Storm surge could rise as high as 16 feet (4.9 meters) in some places.

+“For those who have chosen to remain on the beaches despite the mandatory evacuation order, please restrict your water and toilet usage,” the city of Clearwater posted.
+“Due to flooding, the city’s lift stations and stormwater system are under strain.”

+Diane Flowers was sound asleep at 1 a.m.
+Wednesday in her Wakulla County home, but her husband was up watching the weather on TV, and got a text from their son when the storm was upgraded to a Category 4.
+He’s a firefighter/EMT in Franklin County, which is also along the Gulf Coast.

 The National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend.
 The state, still dealing with lingering damage from last year’s Hurricane Ian, feared disastrous results.